juxor/afaq/markdown/secI4.md

 production.

 A free society will undoubtedly create new criteria for what counts as an efficient use of resources and time.
-What passes for "efficient" use capitalism often means what is efficient in increasing the power and profits of the few, without regard to the wasteful use of individual time, energy and potential as well as environmental and social costs.
+What passes for "efficient" use under capitalism often means what is efficient in increasing the power and profits of the few, without regard to the wasteful use of individual time, energy and potential as well as environmental and social costs.
 Such a narrow criteria